 A guy confesses to committing a felony.

-It's a felony in New Hampshire, it's a fel it's a felony in Florida.
+It's a felony in Florida.

 It's a federal felony.

-And he had and he confesses it.
+And he confesses it.

-So you have to weigh what is a compelling public interest, and the bottom line, Sean, is that the the powers that be, the the people that are in that attorney general's office, the holdovers from a previous democratic administration in the state, don't want voter fraud exposed.
+And the bottom line, Sean, is that the powers that be, the people that are in that Attorney General's office, the holdovers from a previous Democratic administration in the state, don't want voter fraud exposed.

 They've come after me a number of times in the past.

-You you know those stories there, and uh the former governor wanted me prosecuted for exposing voter fraud.
+The former governor wanted me prosecuted for exposing voter fraud.

 That's what this is really about.

-They don't want facts exposed that undermine their narrative that this cannot happen, because this is an incontrovertible, irrefutable piece of evidence.
+They don't want facts exposed that undermine their narrative that this cannot happen because this is an incontrovertible, irrefutable piece of evidence.

 No one's ever done it before, as far as I know.